avil13/vue-act-master/packages/docs/src/action/04-actions.md

 console.log(result); // => { todoItem: "delectus aut autem", done: false }
 ```

-## Wait
+## Watch

-You can launch the action after another one through the "wait" property.
+You can launch the action after another one through the "watch" property.

-Any of the actions in `wait`, after execution, will call the current action.
+Any of the actions in `watch`, after execution, will call the current action.

 ::: warning
 Be careful.
 The action should not follow itself.